-Shares for use in connection with variable salary and the employee bonus scheme may be acquired through share buybacks or through the use of Tryg's holding of treasury shares.
+Shares for use in connection with variable salary and employee bonus schemes may be acquired through share buybacks or through the use of Tryg's holding of treasury shares.
 The shares can also be acquired by exercising the authorisation set out in Tryg's Articles of Association for the Supervisory Board to increase the share capital by subscription for new shares.